SaxMachine/Lenovo-Y50-70-OpenCore/README.md

 - use a EFI shell to change the DVMT-prealloc from the shell.
 - use a patched BIOS which unlocks the advanced menu

-**What you have to do:**
+# What you have to do:

-- Install MacOS with pre-installation EFI
+**1 - Install MacOS with pre-installation EFI

-- copy EFI post-installation folder on EFI partition of your HD.
+**2- copy EFI post-installation folder on EFI partition of your HD.

-- Modify SMBIOS data with your information for imessage/facetime;
+**3- Modify SMBIOS data with your information for imessage/facetime

   You have to import from your older configuration or generate a new one